 Huntington City Beach

 This stretch of sand sits along the Pacific Coast Highway (PCH) between Goldenwest St. and Beach Blvd, and it’s a great chance to see professional surfers surf while you catch some sun.
-Huntington City Beach offers various amenities such: volleyball courts, bonfire pits, and of course the iconic Huntington Beach Pier spanning 1,850 feet in length.
+Huntington City Beach offers various amenities such as volleyball courts, bonfire pits, and of course the iconic Huntington Beach Pier spanning 1,850 feet in length.
 Our pier sits in the heart of Huntington Beach and allows visitors and locals alike to experience the breathtaking views amidst the sounds of crashing waves and the ocean breeze.
-Enjoy an oceanfront view of Huntington City Beach at one of Huntington Beach oceanfront hotels.
+Enjoy an oceanfront view of Huntington City Beach at one of Huntington Beach's oceanfront hotels.

 Measuring 1,850 feet in length, the iconic Huntington Beach Pier is one of the longest piers on the West Coast.
 Jutting out into the Pacific Ocean at the intersection of Main Street and Pacific Coast Highway, it symbolizes the heart of Huntington Beach and is the most photographed spot in town.
-More information about the pier, click here.
+For more information about the pier, click here.